Gertrude Abercrombie: Fine art career

 In 1932, she began to focus strictly on her art.
 The following summer she made her first sale at an outdoor art fair in Chicago and received an honorable mention in the newspaper for the event.
 In the mid-1930s she moved out of her family's home and became active in the regional art scene.
 From 1934 to 1940 she served as a painter for the Works Progress Administration and in 1934 the Chicago Society of Artists held a solo show of her work.
 During the 1930s and 1940s she also began creating woodcuts.

 In 1940, she married lawyer Robert Livingston, and in 1942 gave birth to their daughter Dinah.
 In 1948 the couple divorced.
 That same year she married music critic Frank Sandiford, with Dizzy Gillespie performing at the wedding.
 The couple were active in the bohemian lifestyle and jazz scene of Chicago hence their connection with Gillespie.
 They met musicians through Sandiford and through Abercrombie's own skills as an improvisational pianist.
-The couple would divorce in 1964.
+The couple divorced in 1964.